nicolasyounes/engn3903/2_Getting_started-JupyterLab-ARE.md

 The labs in ENGN3903 use a combination of Jupyterlab and Jupyter notebooks to explore remote-sensing concepts and datasets each week.

-JupyterLab is a notebook authoring application and editing environment that includes may extensions and tools that make data exploration, control, and navigation easier.
+JupyterLab is a notebook authoring application and editing environment that includes many extensions and tools that make data exploration, control, and navigation easier.

 Jupyter notebooks are python computational notebooks that combine computer code, plain language descriptions, data, rich visualizations and interactive controls.
 A notebook, along with an editor like JupyterLab, provides a fast interactive environment for prototyping and explaining code, exploring and visualizing data, and sharing ideas with others.